koyagabriel/ormuco-technical-test/README.md

 ### Operation Supported
 The cache supports the following operations:
 - get(key): gets the value of the key if the key exists in the cache, otherwise it returns None
-- add(key): inserts the value if the key is not present.
+- add(key, value): inserts the value if the key is not present.
 When the cache reaches its capacity, it invalidates the least recently used item before inserting a new item.
-- put(key): sets the value of a key to a new value if the key exits in the cache.
+- update(key, value): sets the value of a key to a new value if the key exits in the cache.

 ### Data Structures used
 - Dict: This data structure was used in order to achieve a O(1) lookup when performing the get and update operations.